“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Highly skilled and well-trained employees of a hugely successful SaaS tool were leaving the organization for competitors.
 The company registered healthy revenue figures, but the employee turnover started to adversely affect the bottom line.

-• Maybe you need to give more perks and benefits to employees
+- Maybe you need to give more perks and benefits to employees

-• Maybe you need to give them a good hike over their current salaries
+- Maybe you need to give them a good hike over their current salaries

-• Maybe their managers need to improve their management skills and motivate them better
+- Maybe their managers need to improve their management skills and motivate them better

 It was discovered that the organizational environment was the main culprit.
-Lack of accountability and placing blame on others for not meeting deadlines had ingrained into the workplace culture.
-Team managers and the HR team itself were also the part of the problem.
+Lack of accountability and placing blame on others for not meeting deadlines had been ingrained into the workplace culture.
+Team managers and the HR team itself were also part of the problem.

 Inputs were gathered from the entire organization to change the culture.
 Obviously, there were challenges and conflicts in the process, and proposed changes were met with resistance from many in both the top-tier management and teams across various departments.

 However, the HR team paved the way for implementing new changes where team accountability reigned supreme.
-This led to improvement in performance as every individual was responsible for the outcome of task(s) assigned to them.
+This led to improvement in performance as every individual was responsible for the outcome of the task(s) assigned to them.

 Although adaptive leadership is met with stiff resistance and calls for strenuous efforts, the results are worth their weight in gold.
 Organizations implementing adaptive leadership end up registering significant financial and operational benefits.